PCas95/protein_loc_organizer/README.md

 Coming up in the next version(s):

 - Change line extraction from brittle, regex-based logic to list-based
-	> Users will provide a list of SeqIDs; tools will extract them using a smart and consistent logic .
+	> Users will provide a list of SeqIDs; tools will extract them using a smart and consistent logic.
 - Unify the overall architecture
 	> Scripts are currently undergoing massive reorganization of core logic, to provide a unified, structured, shared logic, allowing easier management through a wrapper.
 - Factor out common parsing utilities by adding a small `common_utils.py` shared module with helpers